Purely inseparable Richelot isogenies: The theorem and three lemmas

-\begin{proof} Let $\varphi$ be any $2$-isogeny from $E \times E$ to~$J$.
+\begin{proof} As we noted at the end of Section~\ref{S:review}, every supersingular Jacobian is the target of a $2$-isogeny from $E\times E$.
+Let $\varphi$ be any such isogeny.
 Then $\varphi$ pulls back the canonical polarization of $J$ to \emph{some} degree-$4$ polarization of $E \times E$ with kernel $\alphatwo \times \alphatwo$.
-But from~\cite{IbukiyamaKatsuraOort1986} we know that the number of isomorphism classes of such polarizations is equal to the class number $H_2(1,2)$ of the non-principal genus in $H \times H$, and this class number is~$1$.
-So we can modify $\varphi$ by automorphisms of $E \times E$ in order to get the pullback of the canonical polarization to be $M \circ P$ or $M' \circ P$. \end{proof}
+But from~\cite{IbukiyamaKatsuraOort1986} we know that the number of isomorphism classes of such polarizations is equal to the class number $H_2(1,2)$ of the nonprincipal genus in $H \times H$, and this class number is~$1$.
+So we can modify $\varphi$ by automorphisms of $E \times E$ in order to get the pullback of the canonical polarization to be $P \circ M$ or $P \circ M'$. \end{proof}